 Every social media button (Facebook, Twitter, etc.) requires the browser to load all the necessary web files (like button images) that come with it.
 This can add a lot of extra HTTP requests.
 When you insist on using the buttons you should always host them on your own website.

 Some plugins can decrease the loading speed of your public WordPress web pages.
 Uninstall plugins you do not need to minimize this problem.
 Always test a plugin before you use it.
 When it slows down your website try to find a different way of fixing the issue the plugin helped you with in the first place.
 Use P3 Plugin Performance Profiler to detect which plugins are slowing your website down.

-By minimizing the disk size of your photos and images you can speed up the loading times of your pages.
+By minimizing the file size of your photos and images you can speed up the load times of your web pages.
 There are various tools to do this.
 To optimize PNG images or JPG images you can use the PNG Compressor or the JPEG Compressor, sometimes it can reduce the size by 50% or more.
 One of the most popular plugins for WordPress is the EWWW Image Optimizer plugin.
 This plugin uses well-known image compression techniques(optipng, jpegtran, pngquant, pngout, and gifsicle) with a simple click of the mouse.
 There are also other good plugins available like WP Smush.it.

 Most websites use a variation of images in the design of the template or for certain functions.
 Every time these images load on your web page it adds extra HTTP requests.
 One way to minimize the amount of HTTP requests is to use CSS sprites.
 CSS sprites give you the ability to combine several images into one while still being able to use them individually in different places on your web page by using X and Y coordinates defined in a CSS script.
 This way you only have to make one HTTP request to load multiple images.
 Use the CSS Sprites Generator to create the sprites and read the instructions to place them on your site.